-Pisanki are general name for all kind of coloured, decorated eggs that are indispensable part of any Polish Easter table.
+Pisanki are generic name for all kind of coloured, decorated eggs that are indispensable part of any Polish Easter table.

 There is many ways do them, this year I was decorating eggs in traditional ways with wax, lace, mostly natural dyes and crochet while kids were using non-toxic felt tip pens (image below).